open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-07.md

 [Version 1.21](https://github.com/open-telemetry/semantic-conventions/releases/tag/v1.21.0)
 is the first standalone release of the semantic conventions, separate from the specification.
-This release is a substantial one, with several notable breaking changes to `messaging`, `http`, and `net` namespaces.
-Please carefully review the release notes for more details.
+This release is a substantial one, with several notable **breaking changes** to `messaging`, `http`, and `net` namespaces.
+For more details, see the release notes.

 ##### [Collector](/docs/collector/)